 Ok so you’ll be packing suncream anyway (hopefully!) but lets go one step further and make it reef safe sunscreen.
 Coral is highly sensitive to changes in the water, including slicks of suncream – and healthy reefs mean epic waves…so everyone wins!

 Unless you’re heading to colder climates a couple pairs of boardies or bikinis should be a no brainer.
 If possible try to pack at least 3 – one dry pair for on land and 2 alternating for your surf session.
 Not for the fashion show – but to allow everything to dry properly and avoid chaffing and nasty tropical rashes.

 We all have that session where we stay out too long, forget the zinc in a rush to paddle out first or are just super sensitive to the sun, so alongside everything else a good bottle of aftersun is a must.
 When you arrive at your base whack it in the fridge as well for even better results – trust me, you’ll be thankful you did!

 16. Wax…The Right Wax!

 Dont be the person sponging wax of everyone, it’s a surfing basic guys and girls!
-Just make sure you pack the right wax for the destination too – dont bounce from Europe winter to Indo tropics and expect your wax to handle it, you’ll need to strip it down and make sure it’s ready for the right water temp.
+Just make sure you pack the right surf wax for the destination too – dont bounce from Europe winter to Indo tropics and expect your wax to handle it, you’ll need to strip it down and make sure it’s ready for the right water temp.